 Disrespectful of other people’s time and property

-Even after agreeing to meet at a certain time, many Filipinos fail to fulfill it, using alibis as traffic, got caught up with something, or lost in the way, disregarding the feeling of someone who just complied with the agreed time.
+Even after agreeing to meet at a certain time, many Filipinos fail to fulfill it, using alibis as traffic, getting caught up with something, or lost in the way, disregarding the feeling of someone who just complied with the agreed time.
+Many professionals like doctors, dentists, and engineers arrive late for appointments, with little to no regard for others people’s time.

 If these folks can’t fulfill simple tasks, can we trust them when it comes to, say lending them our prized books or CDs, loaning them money, or anything they promise to return?
 And hey, the videoke shop in the neighborhood needs to do its business and ignore everyone, disrespecting even when there is a prayer for a dead neighbor going on nearby.